NorSC/supervisor-search/_supervisors/bing-zhai-1.md

   The gold standard for clinical sleep monitoring is polysomnography(PSG), based on which sleep can be categorized into five stages, including wake/rapid eye movement sleep (REM sleep)/Non-REM sleep 1 (N1)/Non-REM sleep 2 (N2)/Non-REM sleep 3 (N3).
 However, PSG is expensive, burdensome, and not suitable for daily use.
 For long-term sleep monitoring, ubiquitous sensing may be a solution.

   Most recently, cardiac sensing has become popular in classifying three-stage sleep since this modality can be easily acquired from research-grade or consumer-grade devices (e.g., Apple Watch).
 In this work, you will investigate the factors that may influence classification performance and use machine learning techniques to boost the performance of classification results.
-Alternative, you could build an apple watch app for sleep monitoring.
+Alternatively, you could build an Apple watch app for sleep monitoring.

   Zhai, B., Perez-Pozuelo, I., Clifton, E.A., Palotti, J. and Guan, Y., 2020.
 Making sense of sleep: Multimodal sleep stage classification in a large, diverse population using movement and cardiac sensing. *Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies* , *4* (2), pp.1-33.